Mathews v. Eldridge

 Mathews v.
-Eldridge, 424 U.S. 319 (1976), is a case in which the United States Supreme Court held that individuals have a statutorily granted property right in Social Security benefits, and the termination of such benefits implicates due process but does not require a pre-termination hearing.
+Eldridge, 424 U.S. 319 (1976), is a landmark decision of the Supreme Court of the United States that held that individuals have a statutorily granted property right in Social Security benefits, and the termination of such benefits implicates due process but does not require a pre-termination hearing.
 The case is significant in the development of American administrative law.

 Legal principles

 Determining the constitutional sufficiency of administrative procedures, prior to the initial termination of benefits and pending review, requires consideration of three factors: